DouwMarx/DouwMarx/index.md

 ----
 # Natural Frequency Energy Storage
 Renewable energy is great.
 The success off wind and solar energy are however very reliant on our ability to store the energy we gather.
 There are many interesting ways to achieve energy, one of which is storing energy in gravitational potential energy (https://www.gravitricity.com/, https://heindl-energy.com/).
-Why not extend this concept to a dynamic energy storage method.
+Why not extend this concept to a dynamic energy storage method?

 The mechanism is excited at its natural frequency to store energy.